veerrajukakarla434/vrk-core-java-programming/CoreJava_Interview_Questions_Java8_Part5.md

 More Readable: Old APIs such Calendar and Date are poorly designed and hard to understand.
 Java 8 Date and Time APIs are easy to understand and comply with ISO standards.

+#### What is the difference between Collection API and Stream API?

+* Differences between Collection API and Stream API are as follow :

+* 1. Collection API was introduced in jdk 1.2 while Stream API is introduced in jdk 1.8
+* 2. Collection objects are created eagerly while Stream API objects are created lazily.
+* 3. Iterate and Consume elements at any number of times for Collection object while iterate and consume elements only one time for Stream object.

+### What is a default method in Java 8 ?
+When to use it ?

+* Default method is also known as defender methods or virtual extension methods.
+It is a  non abstract method i.e have body, which can be declared inside interface.

+* Default method is introduced in Java 8 for backward compatibility.
+That is if you add a new abstract method to the interface, all the implementing classes shall break.
+Implementing classes need to implement the added abstract method.
+This problem is solved by default method of java 8.

+#### What is the difference between Iterator and Spliterator ?

+* Difference between Iterator and Spliterator  are as follow:

+* 1. Introduction : Iterator was introduced in jdk 1.2 while Spliterator  is introduced in jdk 1.8
+* 2. Use in API  : Iterator is used for Collection API while Spliterator is used for Stream API
+* 3. Parallel programming : Iterator can be used for iterating the elements in Collection in sequential order while  Spliterator can be used for iterating the Stream elements in parallel or sequential order.
+* 4. Universal Iterator : Iteartor is universal iterator while Spliterator is not a universal iterator.

+#### What is the difference and similarities between Function and Predicate in java 8?

+* **Difference:**

+* 1. Return Type : Function returns an Object and it is a single argument function.
+* Predicate return type is boolean (i.e true or false) and it is also a single argument function.

+* **Similarities:**

+* 1. Both are functional interfaces i.e both contain single abstract method.

 #### 1) Java 8 Lambda Expressions with examples